u46esp/test-refactoring-kata/README.md

 - Show tooltip when hovering for 1 second on the seat, displaying zone, seat number, status, and price
 - Show tooltip when hovering on "red premium price" indicating that buyer get discounts courtesy of their membership subscription.

+And finally, if you want to take a look at author's kata attempt, you can look for some inspiration here: https://github.com/u46esp/test-refactoring-kata-personal-attempt